OpenFeign/feign-annotation-error-decoder/README.md

 ## Complex Exceptions

-Finally, Any exception can be used if they have a default constructor:
+Any exception can be used if they have a default constructor:

 ```java
 class DefaultConstructorException extends Exception {}